ttaranov/atlaskit-mk-2/CONTRIBUTING.md

 ## Browser testing your code

-> This is not yet supported
+> This is internally supported, please review this link [Adding webdriver][addingwebdriver]

 ## Documenting your code